 All Art History Majors, course and honors, are required to take 9 credits to fulfill major requirements.
-Four of these must be the following:
+Nine credits must include one 2-credit seminar and the following:

-The remaining 5 credits will consist of three other art history courses and one 2-credit art history seminar.
-For those majors considering going on to graduate school in Art History it is strongly advisable to choose a series of courses that will provide you with geographical and historical breadth.
+The remaining four credits will consist of other 1-credit art history courses and/or 2-credit art history seminars.
+For those majors considering graduate study in art history, it is strongly advisable to choose a series of courses that will provide geographical and historical breadth.

 - The Comprehensive Requirement

 During the senior year, course majors will complete a comprehensive project.

 - Transfer Credits from other institutions and foreign study